 What makes fudgy brownies?

 The best way to make fudgy brownies is by adding chocolate chips or mini chocolate chips.
 This recipe for protein brownies uses melted chocolate chips to make the batter, and then it calls for sprinkling the brownies with more chocolate chips or mini chocolate chips before baking.
-This results in the fudgiest brownies and it's the best way to make sure they don't turn out dry.
+This results in the fudgiest brownies, and it's the best way to make sure they don't turn out dry.

 Well, that's how to make protein brownies that taste just as delicious as regular brownies!

-My favorite way to enjoy these protein brownies is warmed up and served with a healthy scoop of my low carb ice cream.
+For what it's worthy, my favorite way to enjoy these protein brownies is warmed up and served with a healthy scoop of my low carb ice cream.

 But if I'm going to be honest, I probably eat most of these brownies right out of the pan before I even get a chance to cut them!